tabarra/txAdmin/dev_notes.md

 add ram usage to perf chart?

+replace resources thing with an api endpoint

+add option to skip or add time to schedules restart

 # txAdminAPI:
 - Create prop `pendingMessage` to replace `const notify = $.notify({ message: 'xxxxxx' }, {});`
 - Pass `notify` as last argument to `success()` and `error()`